Application Process

 Rotations:

-One month of medicine consult, during which the resident works directly with a PGY-3 internal medicine resident and attending, consulting on patients on the surgical, psychiatric, neurology, or other services that request medicine consultations.
-There is no call or "long day" requirement during this month.
+While on the medicine consult service, the resident works directly with a PGY-3 internal medicine resident and attending; consulting on patients on the surgical, psychiatric, neurology or other specialty services that request medicine consultations.
+There is no call requirement during this month.

 Didactics: